 Go to the Anne Frank House

-Perhaps the most poignant corner of Amsterdam is the world-famous Anne Frank House.
+One of the most poignant landmarks Amsterdam is known for is the world-famous Anne Frank House.
 Found reflected in the calm waters of the Prinsengracht canal, this museum and historic building offers visitors the opportunity to acquaint themselves with a Jewish teenager enduring the city’s horrific wartime reality while concealed behind a bookcase.

 Beside the canal house where Anne and her family hid from the Nazis for two and a half years, you’ll find a museum concerning the lives of the Franks.
 Its displays are effective at swiftly bringing you up to speed on their story, famously chronicled by the young Anne in her diary.